Bernheim is closed on Tuesday, February 11.

 The entrance to the Arboretum in the 1930s

 On March 1, 1950, Frank Bunce was hired as Forest Manager.
-Just four short months later, on the first of July, Bernheim welcomed the public to visit the forest.
+Just four months later, on the first of July, Bernheim welcomed the public to visit the forest.
 The Arboretum remained mostly an unrealized dream.
 Lake Nevin had been created the previous year and its banks were still mostly bare dirt.
 A road had been built from the entrance and wound its way around the property and connected to the road to the fire tower.
 That road had also been recently completed.

 Executive Director Robert Paul (left) and Forest Manager Frank Bunce (right)